mickymacirl/CI-P2-Fruit/README.md

     Open the corresponding browser and open the Match 2 Fruit Game website.
     Navigate to the Feedback page using the Feedback link.
-    Enter details in the First Name, Last Name, and the Subject fields.
+    Enter details in the First Name, Last Name, and Subject fields.
     Click the Submit button.
     The user should be redirected to the confirm.html page with the success message being displayed.